 General tidying up

-Removing any weeds, compost or burn infested foliage will discourage the leaf miners in your garden as this is what they feed off.
+Removing any weeds, compost or burning infested foliage will discourage the leaf miners in your garden as this is what they feed off.

 Cover the soil